Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Comparison to observations

 where $\chi^2$ stands for the minimum of $-2\ln({\cal L})$ (obtained with BOBYQA~\cite{2018arXiv180400154C,2018arXiv181211343C}). $Q_{\rm DMAP}$ measures the degradation of the best fit within a model when the $H_0$ constraint from SH0ES is included.
 Also in order to compare the merit of a given model with respect to the $\Lambda$CDM model, we consider

 where $N$ is the number of additional parameters of the model (2 for $\Lambda\beta$CDM and $\Lambda\lambda$CDM, but 3 for $\Lambda(\beta,\lambda)$CDM).

-For the $\Lambda \beta$CDM model, and with dataset=base+BAO, we find $Q_{\rm DMAP} = 3.9$ and $\Delta {\rm AIC} =- 1.3$, which indicates only a marginal improvement.
+For the $\Lambda \beta$CDM model, and with dataset=base+BAO, we find $Q_{\rm DMAP} = 3.6$ and $\Delta {\rm AIC} =- 2.6$, which indicates only a marginal improvement.
 However, as we have discussed in the previous section, the low-$z$ BAO data favor a higher matter fraction today.
 As a consequence, when excluding 4 points of the low-$z$ BAO or the whole $(z<1)$-BAO datasets [that is considering respectively dataset=base+BAO(-4pts) and dataset=base+BAO($z>1$)], the model can reach a higher $H_0$ since lower $\Omega_{\rm m}$ values are allowed.
 With the BAO($z>1$), it leads to $h=0.7187\pm0.0076$, in good agreement with SH0ES, while other criteria also improve substantially ($Q_{\rm DMAP} =2.0$ and $\Delta {\rm AIC} =-14.5$).
 The constraints with BAO(-4pts) are very similar, as can be checked on Fig.~\ref{fig:triangleharmonicfull}, showing that the four low-$z$ BAO data points have the strongest statistical weight toward a lower $H_0$.
 Note also that within the low-$z$ BAO data, only the ones measuring $R_{\rm ang}$ show this trend as the $D_H$ and RSD measurements at the low redshifts are kept in the BAO(-4pts) dataset.

 In the constraints with the BAO($z>1$) dataset, the universe is younger with $t_{\rm U} = 13.55\pm0.05\,{\rm Gy}$, an age consistent with the one deduced from globular clusters (GC) \cite{Valcin:2021jcg,Bernal:2021yli}.
-Note also that $S_8 = 0.807\pm 0.010$, hence the tension with DES results improves slightly.
+Note also that $S_8 = 0.807\pm 0.010$, hence the tension with DES results increases only mildly.
 To finish, note that the small tension on $\Omega_{\rm b}h^2$ mentioned in Refs.~\cite {Pitrou:2020etk,Pitrou:2021vqr} survives since these models are precisely built to avoid any alteration of BBN physics.

 Our analysis also emphasized on a concrete example the problem of reconciling CMB data with low-$z$ BAO data, as pointed out in Ref.~\cite{Jedamzik:2020zmd}.
 This confirms the insight~\cite{Vagnozzi:2023nrq} that ``new physics is not sufficient to solve the $H_0$ problem'', see also Refs.~\cite{Addison:2017fdm,Keeley:2022ojz,Efstathiou:2021ocp,Cai:2021weh,Aylor:2018drw} for similar arguments.